ulissigroup/vasp-interactive/README.md

 ## Benchmark

+### Comparison against original `Vasp` calculator

 The following figure shows the benchmark of `VaspInteractive` vs original `Vasp`.
 The structures for relaxation are taken from the
 GPAW [optimizer benchmark](https://wiki.fysik.dtu.dk/gpaw/devel/ase_optimize/ase_optimize.html) and BFGS is used as the optimizer in all cases.
-All calculations are done using AMD Ryzen Threadripper 3990X (8 MPI ranks, 4105.948 GHz).
+All calculations are done using AMD Ryzen Threadripper 3990X (8 MPI ranks, 4105.948 GHz) with VASP version 6.1.2 compiled with Intel's MKL library.

 Two quantities are compared:
 1) Wall time (right panel).
 2) Total electronic scf steps (i.e. sum of scf steps per ionic cycle) (left panel).

-Performance of relaxation using pure VASP routines (`IBRION=2`, conjugate gradient) is used as the reference.
+Performance of relaxation using pure VASP routines (`IBRION=2`, conjugate gradient) is used as the baseline reference.
 `VaspInteractive` reduces the wall time and electronic steps compared with the classic VASP+BFGS appraoch.

 ![benchmark-1](examples/benchmark.png)